mohsinalimat/klassenapp-ios/README.md

 ## License:
 This project is protected by the following license: GNU Affero General Public License v3.0 (GNU AGPLv3).
 More information can be found in the file "LICENSE".

-## If something is not working or if you have a question, feel free to contact me via E-Mail: [developer@adrianbaumgart.de](mailto:developer@adrianbaumgart.de).
+## If something is not working or if you have a question, please feel free to contact me via Mail: [developer@adrianbaumgart.de](mailto:developer@adrianbaumgart.de).